 Yancy commandeered a grant of $25,000 for the city to hire Cook Coggin, an engineering firm in Tupelo, to conduct a survey of what repairs and improvements were needed.
 On completion of this study, the city secured a loan of $500,000 to fund the improvements.
 Yancy helped Bruce to grow into a clean, attractive town, appealing both to current and potential citizens as well as businesses and industry.

-Jess Jr. made a lasting impression on a very great number of people for any variety of reasons.
-His generosity is legendary, encompassing all in a vision of community, unity, and compassion.
+Jess Jr.’s lasting legacy is a colorful generosity encompassing all in a vision of community, unity, and compassion.

 In north Mississippi, where the Father of Waters skirts the edges of the Appalachians, the land undulates mile upon mile between river bottoms and wooded ridges.
 Here the sun is strong, and by the time December comes around a weary green still lingers along the roads.
 Rain arrives after warm days, ushering in longer spells of drier, colder weather.
 If snow falls, rarely more than enough to cover the ground, it’s made into muddy, leaf-littered balls and stacked in the yard, or gleaned cleanly and mixed with sugar, vanilla and cream.